 In addition to completion of the physical agility test, cadet applicants will need to pass a physical, psychological, and vision examination, along with a post-traumatic stress disorder evaluation.

-To learn more about these tests and examinations, please contact the Police Academy at 814.262.6443 or by email.
+To register for this date or to learn more, please contact the Police Academy at 814.262.6443 or by email.

 Police Academy Open Houses